daler/dotfiles/_sources/vim.rst.txt

      - Search for file in directory to open in new buffer (Telescope)

    * - :kbd:`<leader>fb`
-     - Toggle file browser, hit Enter on file (see :ref:`neotree` for more)
+     - Toggle file browser, hit Enter on file

 Switching between open files